Yaakulya248/yaakulya248.github.io/_posts/2023-05-07-working-with-image.md

 ### Tools used

+ - Software used: Orange
+ - Image Embedding Algorithm used: Google Inception V3

 Much like a corpus, analyzing an entire cluster of photos and segmenting them is something not possible by bare humane abilities.
 Orange aids that procedure by using image embedding and sorting algorithms accessed from its server remotely and analyzing over 2000 different data points(attributes) of each individual picture to put into contrast with the attributes to all the other photos.

-# <div align="center">Part 1 - Hierarchical clustering using Dendrograms</div>
+# Part 1 - Hierarchical clustering using Dendrograms

 *Segment Outline:*
  - Category: Romanesque Architecture
  - Number of photos in the sample: 37
- - The image collection used can be found in the index.
+ - The image collection used can be found here

 To start with, we first import our collection into the dataset and do a primary check for the metadata: